Legal Representation For Contractor & Builder Disputes

 A court may deem an arbitration clause void unless:

-3. The clause shall contain a separate line for each of the parties to indicate their assent to be bound thereby.
+- The clause shall contain a separate line for each party to indicate assent to be bound thereby.

 In reality, it is extremely rare for an arbitration clause to meet the above standard set forth in HICPA.